dyhes/zulip/templates/zerver/help/demo-organizations.md

   organization if you'd prefer to keep its history.
 * You do not need to choose a URL when creating a demo organization;
   one will be generated automatically for you.
-* A demo organization cannot be directly upgraded to a paid Zulip Cloud plan without first converting to a regular organization.
+* A demo organization cannot be directly upgraded to a paid Aloha Cloud plan without first converting to a regular organization.

-Other than those limitations, they work exactly like a normal Zulip organization; you can invite additional users, connect the mobile apps, etc.
+Other than those limitations, they work exactly like a normal Aloha organization; you can invite additional users, connect the mobile apps, etc.